philipheimboeck/gps-hawk/README.md

 # GPS Hawk

 GPS Hawk is a GPS Tracking App for Android.
 It is part of a project of the University of Applied Sciences Vorarlberg.
-Please check out [FHVGIS](https://github.com/Lucasvo1/FHVGIS) for the server part.
+Please check out [FHVGIS][1] for the server part.

+GPS Hawk will track GPS and motion data and saves them in a local database.
+These data will then be exported to a server from where they will be further processed via a machine learning algorithm.
+The purpose of this is that the algorithm then can tell what vehicle a user was using when moving.

 ## Documentation
+For a more advanced documentation please see the [App Documentation][2] in the Wiki of the [FHVGIS][1] project.

-### Server Communication
+### REST Documentation
-Check out the [Webservice of FHVGIS](https://github.com/Lucasvo1/FHVGIS/tree/master/fhvgis/webservice/src/main/java/at/fhv/itm14/fhvgis/webservice/app) for the interfaces.
+Check out the [API Documentation][3] for the interfaces.

 ### Exporting the data
 All data will be automatically exported to the server.